 The college educates the state’s future dentists and dental specialists through 16 degree and certificate programs.
-Each year we admit a new class of 90+ D.M.D. students who are among the top predental students in the nation.
-Students’ performance on standardized examinations is a benchmark of the quality of our academic programs.
+Each year, a new class of 93 DMD students who are among the top predental students in the nation are admitted.

 The college is Florida's only public dental school and one of the top dental institutions in the country.
 It has a statewide network for community oral health with four UF-owned dental centers and 11 partnership centers located throughout Florida.
 The college provides training opportunities for students and residents while providing dental care to Florida residents, many of whom are underserved and lack access to dental care.

-The UF College of Dentistry is housed in the Dental Sciences Building located on the UF Health Science Center campus.
-The Health Science Center includes five additional colleges – Medicine, Public Health and Health Professions, Nursing, Pharmacy, and Veterinary Medicine – and is adjacent to one of the university’s affiliated private, tax-exempt teaching hospitals, UF Health Shands in Gainesville.
+The UF College of Dentistry is housed in the Dental Sciences Building located on the UF Academic Health Center campus.
+The Academic Health Center includes five additional colleges – Medicine, Public Health and Health Professions, Nursing, Pharmacy, and Veterinary Medicine – and is adjacent to one of the university’s affiliated private, tax-exempt teaching hospitals, UF Health Shands in Gainesville.

 The College of Dentistry seeks students of the highest caliber for its many programs.
 A strong record of scholastic achievement, high moral character and strong motivation is expected of the applicant.
 Because of the vast amount of science that must be mastered by the dentist, a dental student must have aptitude and adequate academic preparation in the sciences.
 The highly personal relationship between patient and dentist places the latter in a position of trust, which demands maturity, integrity, intellectual honesty and responsibility.

 Preprofessional students can major in any department or college of the university; however, an in-depth background in biological sciences is necessary to master the dental curriculum.
 The Pre-Health Advising Team in the UF Academic Advising Center offers information and resources to help students prepare for admission to a professional program in dentistry.